 2. Equip and Encourage Your Customers

 a) Have a USP- Create a lasting impression.
-People have a tendency to spread the word about things they like and dislike.
-If there is something about your restaurant that entices them and makes them like your restaurant, they are certain to share their review amongst their family and friends.
+People tend to spread the word about things they like and dislike.
+If there is something about your restaurant that entices them and makes them like your restaurant, they are sure to share their review amongst their family and friends.

-c) Social Media- Millennials’ love towards the social media has made social media one of the greatest contributors to restaurant marketing.
-Having actively updated social media pages of your restaurant can create a major influence on people.
+c) Social Media- Millennials’ love towards the social media has made social media one of the most significant contributors to restaurant marketing.
+Having active and updated social media pages of your restaurant can create a significant influence on people.
 Sharing updates on various promotional activities, offers, and events on Facebook, Twitter, Instagram or even Email can completely revolutionize your restaurant business by increasing your restaurant marketing and customer engagement.

 3. Empower Your Customers

 Empowering is a step ahead from just encouraging customers to talk about your brand.
-To actually conjure up the best word of mouth marketing of your brand, you need to provide avenues so that customers can become your brand advocates.
-You can check out how you can encourage your customers to positively talk about your restaurant-
+To conjure up the best word of mouth marketing of your brand, you need to provide avenues so that customers can become your brand advocates.
+You can check out how you can encourage your customers to talk about your restaurant positively-

 a) Social Media Campaigns- From polls to vote for the best restaurants and polls to select the best meal of a particular restaurant to motivate people to engage with and share your content/offers, empowering customers builds real-time opportunities for customers to advocate your brand.

-c) Promotions and Events- Promoting your restaurant through marketing offers on food and by organizing events can be extremely useful for your business.
-Such events and promotions not only limit your audience to the ones you target but leaves you with a pool of opportunities as people will spread the word or accompany with them people in their contact.
+c) Promotions and Events- Promoting your restaurant through marketing offers on food and by organizing events can be beneficial for your business.
+Such activities and promotions not only limit your audience to the ones you target but leaves you with a pool of opportunities as people will spread the word or accompany with them people in their contact.
 Also, try these 5 Restaurant Event Ideas to Liven Up the Slow Nights at Your Restaurant

 Ultimately, for the word to get out, the product or the service should speak for itself.
-Word of mouth marketing for restaurants is very much dependant on you to put in extra efforts to provide impeccable guest experience to your customers.
+Word of mouth marketing for restaurants is very much dependant on you to put in extra efforts to provide an excellent guest experience to your customers.